Janine Kunze

 Janine Kunze (born 20 March 1974 in Cologne) is a German actress and television presenter.
-She is best known for her roles in the comedy series Hausmeister Krause – Ordnung muss sein and sketch comedy show Die Dreisten Drei, in which she participated from 2007 to 2008, replacing Mirja Boes.
+She is best known for her roles in the comedy series Hausmeister Krause from 1999 to 2010, and the sketch comedy show Die Dreisten Drei from 2007 to 2008.

 Kunze also appeared in Die Rote Meile, Balko, Barfuss, The Comedy Trap, Clueless Genius: The Comedy Arena, and Extreme Activity, among others.
 In 2011, she presented the second season of Die Alm, along with Daniel Aminati.

 Personal life

-Kunze is married with Dirk Budach.
-She has two daughters and one son.
+Kunze is married to Dirk Budach, with whom she has two daughters and one son.